anoochit/serverpod_cloud_storage_rustfs/README.md

 }
 ```

-After the upload is completed, you should **verify the upload**.
-When uploading directly to third-party storage such as **RustFS**, this is the only reliable way to know whether the upload succeeded or was canceled.
+After the upload finishes, you must verify it.
+When uploading directly to third-party storage like RustFS, this is the only reliable way to determine whether the upload succeeded or was canceled.

 ```dart
 Future<bool> verifyUpload(Session session, String path) async {